 What I Can Share with Hosts

-As the Cairns region is so beautiful, I don't normally travel far, and due to couchsurfing's changes I am unlikely to seek new hosts through the website, which is a shame as the organisation once held so much promise.
-I now write references on this blog, where there are no deadlines and I can update them at will http://frankscouchsurfingcomments.blogspot.com.au/
+As the Cairns region is so beautiful, I don't normally travel far, and due to couchsurfing's changes I am unlikely to seek new hosts through the website.
+I now write impressions on my blog, where there are no deadlines and I can post updates whenever I choose. http://frankscouchsurfingcomments.blogspot.com.au/

 Countries I’ve Visited